-Amounts reported on the Company's consolidated balance sheet prior to its acquisition of Bard were immaterial.
-Accruals for Bard-related product liability and other legal matters amounted to approximately \$1.6 billion at December 31, 2017.
-As of December 31, 2017, the Company has\$111 million remaining in Bard-related qualified settlement funds ("QSFs"), subject to certain settlement conditions, for certain product liability matters.
+Accruals for Bard-related product liability, legal defense costs and other legal matters amounted to approximately\$1.8 billion at March 31, 2018.
+Such amounts include provisional estimates which have been recorded with respect to the acquired liabilities.
+These amounts may be adjusted upon the availability of new or additional information regarding facts or circumstances which existed at the acquisition date.
+As of March 31, 2018, the Company has \$165 million in Bard-related qualified settlement funds ("QSFs"), subject to certain settlement conditions, for certain product liability matters.
 Payments to QSFs are recorded as a component of Restricted cash.

-The Company's expected recoveries related to Bard-related product liability matters were approximately \$275 million at December 31, 2017.
-A substantial amount of these expected recoveries at December 31, 2017 relate to the Company's agreements with Medtronic related to certain Women's Health Product Claims.
-The terms of the Company's agreements with Medtronic on obligation.
-The expected recoveries related to the indemnification obligation.
-The expected recoveries at December 31, 2017 related to the indemnification obligation are not in dispute with respect to claims that Medtronic settles pursuant to the agreements.
-As described above, the agreements do not resolve the dispute between the Company and Medtronic with respect to Women's Health Product Claims to Medtronic on similar terms.
+The Company's expected recoveries related to Bard-related product liability matters were approximately\$303 million at March 31, 2018.
+A substantial amount of these expected recoveries at March 31, 2018 relate to the Company's agreements with Medtronic related to certain Women's Health Product Claims.
+The terms of the Company's agreements with Medtronic are substantially consistent with the assumptions underlying, and the manner in which, the Company has recorded expected recoveries related to the indemnification obligation.
+The expected recoveries at March 31, 2018 related to the indemnification obligation are not in dispute with respect to claims that Medtronic settles pursuant to the agreements.
+As described above, the agreements do not resolve the dispute between the Company and Medtronic with respect to Women's Health Product Claims that do not settle, if any, and the Company also may, in its sole discretion, transfer responsibility for settlement of additional Women's Health Product Claims to Medtronic on similar terms.